 If you must perform a huge water change (if it can wait), let all the water you plan to put in the tank sit out for 24 hours.

-Most beneficial bacteria live in the filter, specifically on the filter’s media (floss, charcoal, sponge, ceramic rings).
+Most beneficial bacteria live in the filter, specifically on the filter’s media (floss, charcoal, sponge, and ceramic rings).
 The filter may “polish” your water, keeping it clear and odorless using charcoal, but the true purpose of the filter is to keep your fish alive through the nitrogen cycle.
 I hate how Hang On the Back filter (HOB) companies encourage the practice of completely switching out the filter media for the sake of convenience.
-You are doing harm to your tank every time you replace that cartridge with a dry one, for beneficial bacteria has to be kept wet.
+You are doing harm to your tank every time you replace that cartridge with a dry one because beneficial bacteria have to be kept wet.

 A lot of fish deaths are either the result of ammonia/nitrite/nitrate poisoning or overfeeding.
 Unlike cats and dogs and mammals in general, fish will keep eating even if their stomachs explode.
 In the wild, they don’t know the meaning of being full, so you can’t trust their behavior.
 Fish will always act hungry.
 They say when you feed fish, they should only eat as much as they can in 2-3 minutes (and this is for one meal a day).
 So if there is still food in the tank after 2-3 minutes, remove it immediately.

-8) Lack of Research on Fish's Needs and Compatibility
+8. Lack of Research on Fish Needs and Compatibility

 It’s not enough to know if they are freshwater or saltwater.
 All species have different needs.
 Do your research before ever adding fish to a community tank.